digg/docs/docs/help/delete-account.md

 slug: /delete-account
 ---

-# How To Deleted Your Digg Account
+# How To Delete Your Digg Account

 To delete your account: